pubnub/pubnub-mcp-server/resources/sdk_docs/java_overview.md

 `
 ```

-Add a delay to prevent immediate exit:
+Add a delay to prevent the application from exiting immediately:

 ```
 1